kristopolous/agentkit-render-tutorial/README.md

 3. Configure the _Build Command_ to `pnpm install; pnpm build`.
 4. Configure the following environment variables:

-   - `DATABASE_URL`: The URL of your Postgres vector database ([from the Connect button on the Postgres database dashboard](https://render.com/docs/postgresql-creating-connecting#external-connections)).
+   - `DATABASE_URL`: The URL of your PostgreSQL vector database ([from the Connect button on the PostgreSQL database dashboard](https://render.com/docs/postgresql-creating-connecting#external-connections)).
    - `INNGEST_EVENT_KEY`: The [Event Key of your Inngest project](https://www.inngest.com/docs/events/creating-an-event-key?ref=render-hacker-news-agent-repository).
    - `INNGEST_SIGNING_KEY`: The [Signing Key of your Inngest project](https://www.inngest.com/docs/platform/signing-keys?ref=render-hacker-news-agent-repository).
    - `OPENAI_API_KEY`: Your OpenAI API Key.